veeto

 Key Takeaways

-• Extends the deadline for filing solar energy system tax exclusions to three years after property purchase.
+• Extends the property tax exclusion filing deadline for solar energy systems to three years after purchase.

-• Allows late-filed solar energy system claims to receive tax benefits starting in the year filed.
+• Allows late-filed solar energy system claims to receive tax benefits starting from the assessment year of filing.

-• Requires state reimbursement to local agencies for costs of implementing new tax provisions.
+• Requires state reimbursement to local agencies for costs of implementing expanded tax exemptions.

 Summary